 Ensuring you have the correct measurements from the very beginning is so important – precision is key when dealing with bathrooms.
 Before even shopping around for fitted bathrooms and fixtures, you must have the correct specifications to hand.

-This is vital when purchasing tiles, as you’ll need to know how many can fit the length and width of a wall.
+This is vital when purchasing tiles.
+You’ll need to know how many can fit the length and width of a wall.
 You don’t want to be left with spare tiles you’ll never use, plus you don’t want to be left too short either.

 8. The finish touches